 The Enterprise continues to maintain the System at the high standards established by the Department, allowing for future expansion and capacity improvements.
 See "TURNPIKE SYSTEM FINANCIAL DATA - Discussion of Results of Operations and Management Analysis" below.
-The Turnpike's Five Year Work Program includes a multitude of capital projects as follows: widening of SR-821 from SW 288th Street to SW 216th Street and from SR-836 to Miramar Toll Plaza in Miami-Dade and Broward counties; widening of the Sawgrass Expressway from Sunrise Boulevard to Coral Ridge in Broward County; widening of the Seminole
+The Turnpike's Five Year Work Program includes a multitude of capital projects as follows: widening of SR-821 (HEFT) from SR-836 to I-75 in Miami-Dade County; widening of the Sawgrass Expressway from Sunrise

-Expressway from Aloma Avenue to SR-434 in Seminole County; widening of the Beachline West from I-4 to McCoy Road in Orange County; widening of the Mainline from US-192/441 to the Beachline West Expressway in Osceola and Orange counties; extension of the Suncoast Parkway from US-98 to SR-44 primarily in Citrus County; AET improvements on the remaining portion of the Southern Coin section of the Mainline in Broward and Palm Beach counties, the Suncoast Parkway in Pasco and Hernando counties, as well as the Ticket System (multiple counties); modification of the Sunrise Boulevard interchange on the Mainline in Broward County; modification of the Golden Glades interchange on the Mainline in Miami-Dade County; modification to the Interstate 75 / Mainline interchange in Sumter County; and construction of a new interchange near the City of Minneola at milepost 279 on the Mainline in Lake County.
+Boulevard to State Road 7 (US-441) in Broward County; widening of the Mainline from Atlantic Boulevard to Wiles Road in Broward County; widening of the Mainline from US-192/441 to the Osceola Parkway in Osceola County; widening of the Mainline from State Road 50 in Orange County to a new interchange at milepost 279 in Lake County; widening of the Polk Parkway from milepost 18 to milepost 22 in Polk County; a new interchange at Ridge Road at milepost 25 on the Suncoast Parkway; extension of the Suncoast Parkway from US-98 to SR-44 primarily in Citrus County; extension of the First Coast Expressway from Blanding Boulevard to US-17 in Clay County; AET improvements on the remaining portion of the Southern Coin section of the Mainline in Broward and Palm Beach counties, the Northern Coin Section of the Mainline (multiple counties), the Suncoast Parkway in Pasco and Hernando counties, the Polk Parkway in Polk County, as well as the Ticket System (multiple counties); modification of the Golden Glades interchange on the Mainline in Miami-Dade County; and construction of a new tolled interchange at Sand Lake Road on the Mainline at milepost 257 in Orange County.